 When summer comes around the corner, I like to be outside in the heat.
-I love to go swimming, working in my garden, going for a walk, or doing other activities outside.
+I love to go swimming, work in my garden, going for a walk, or do other activities outside.
 Nevertheless, exercising is something I prefer to do inside.

 For many people, exercising in the heat of the summer is not optimal either, they prefer to exercise in the cooled-down room.
 They would rather do their fitness program outside in the cold winter months.

 You’re not alone in dealing with sweat-related problems.
 I have been managing and dealing with hyperhidrosis for over 2 decades now so I do know how hard it is.
 Read my story here.

 Preferences to exercise outside or inside has to do in part with sweating.
 We tend to sweat much more when outside during the hot summer months than in the cold winter months.
 And sweating is not comfortable, therefore, we prefer to do the exercise routine where we don’t sweat too much.

 However, you still sweat when exercising, no matter where you do it.
 You might ask, “Why do I sweat so much when I exercise?”
 That is the burning question.
 Let me tell you a little more about sweating in general, before I answer this question.
 So keep on reading to find out why you sweat so much while exercising.